camalot/chatbot-medaloverlay/ReadMe.md

 This is a [StreamLabs Chatbot](https://streamlabs.com/chatbot) Script that allows chat to trigger a [Medal](https://medal.tv/) clip creation, and then play the clip back on stream.

+This will trigger playback on stream if your community triggers the clip creation, or if you press the hotkey to trigger a clip.

 [![See Medal Overlay In Action](https://img.youtube.com/vi/q2mIDQ8BcW4/0.jpg)](https://www.youtube.com/watch?v=q2mIDQ8BcW4)

 ## REQUIREMENTS